Actos Bladder Cancer Risk May Be Higher than Manufacturer Previously Admitted

-If you or a loved one took Actos for a year or longer and developed bladder cancer, you may be entitled to compensation for your injuries.
-Dallas Actos attorney Kay Van Wey may be able to help you fight the pharmaceutical company to get the compensation you deserve.
-Call Van Wey Law today at (214) 329-1350 or (800) 489-5082 to learn more about Actos cancer and your legal rights.
+If you or a loved one took Actos for a year or longer and developed bladder cancer, you may have a claim against the manufactuer.
+Drug injury attorney Kay Van Wey may be able to help you with a claim.
+For a free consultation with Ms. Van Wey regarding your legal options, please call (800) 489-5082.

 Post a comment

 Post a Comment to "Actos Bladder Cancer Risk May Be Higher than Manufacturer Previously Admitted"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."